Adventure-based Activities FAQs

 - Crossbow hunting & shooting activities involving live ammunition in an uncontrolled environment

-- DIY Flying Fox (unless made by Scout or Guide Leader with Flying Fox Qualifications)
+- DIY Flying Fox or the like that is not made by a Scout or Guide Leader with Flying Fox Qualifications

 My activity is not listed, can I still do it?

 Probably!
-The Activity Manual is constantly being updated so be sure to check back regularly for new activities to give you guidance.
+The Activities Manual is constantly being updated so be sure to check back regularly for new activities to give you guidance.